-Sitka National Historical Park is a small 112-acre coastal park located in southern panhandle of Alaska, which was designated a National Monument in 1910 and park in 1972, to conserve the area where a battle occurred in 1804 between native Tlingit and Russian colonizers.
+Sitka National Historical Park is a small 112-acre coastal park located in the southern panhandle of Alaska.
+The site was designated a national monument in 1910 and a national park in 1972, to conserve the area where a battle occurred in 1804 between native Tlingit and Russian colonizers.
 The park is visited by tens of thousands of tourists each year who learn about the history of Sitka and Tlingit culture.
 The park features a series of totem poles along designated trails and active traditional totem carving activities.
-While its foundational purpose is the preservation of a historical event, today the park is managed to preserve the river and the surrounding area, ecosystems which include mature spruce-hemlock forests and the Indian River, the main reach and intertidal area of which fall within the park boundaries.
+While its foundational purpose is the preservation of a historical event, the park is also managed to preserve the spruce-hemlock forest, riparian ecosystem, and the Indian River, which includes a section of the main reach and the intertidal area which falls within the park boundaries.

 Since time immemorial Kaasda Héen (the Indian River) has been the location of a fishing camp and harvesting site for the Kiks.ádi clan.
-The river is particularly valued for its close proximity to the clan’s winter villages, as well as for hosting runs of Pacific salmon species, including chum (Oncorhynchus keta, Gaynii, téel), coho (O. kisutch, ÜÜx, l’ook), and Chinook (O. tshawytscha, Yee, t’á) (Thornton 1998).
-The most numerically abundant species is pink salmon (O. gorbuscha, Sti’moon, cháas’) which typically return to spawn (lay their eggs in the gravel) in August.
-The eggs hatch in the spring and juveniles immediately enter the ocean, with all members of a brood returning to spawn two years later.
-This leads to two genetically distinct runs in even numbered and odd numbered years, although unlike regions further north or south, the rivers of northern southeast Alaska see even and odd year pink salmon runs that are approximately equal in abundance (Alaska Department of Fish and Game 2024a).
+The river was particularly valued for its proximity to the clan’s winter villages, as well as for hosting runs of Pacific salmon species, including chum (Oncorhynchus keta, Gaynii, téel), coho (O. kisutch, ÜÜx, l’ook), Chinook (O. tshawytscha, Yee, t’á) and pink salmon (O. gorbuscha, Sti’moon, cháas’) (Thornton 1998), the latter which is the most numerically abundant species.
+Pink salmon typically return to spawn in late summer.
+When the eggs hatch in the spring juvenile pink salmon emerge from the river gravel and immediately migrate to the ocean, with all members of a brood returning to spawn as adults two years later.
+This leads to two genetically distinct runs in even numbered and odd numbered years, although unlike regions further north or south, the rivers in this area see less variation in the even/odd year abundances (Alaska Department of Fish and Game 2024a).

-Pink salmon are an important food resource for predators and scavenging wildlife, a source of ‘marine-derived’ nutrients and energy for river and riparian ecosystems, and a coveted experience for visitors to the park who view the spawning and migrating fish from a footbridge that spans the river.
-[WE could insert some photos of spawning fish and perhaps even people looking from the footbridge; APS loves photos].
-Although pink salmon have always been abundant at Indian River, their numbers have increased rapidly in the last thirty years.
-The Alaska Department of Fish and Game (ADFG) peak escapement surveys (numbers of fish that have ‘escaped’ the fishery and successfully returned to spawn in the river) have estimated that, since 1980, pink salmon abundance has increased from several thousand to regularly exceeding 100,000 fish annually (Stopha 2015). [[Could we put a graph in here??
-Would it be ok to publish the data or ‘reproduce’ it from a publication??]].
-What’s more, locals have anecdotally noted the presence of pink salmon spawning, which used to be limited to August and September, now regularly spans July through October.
+Pink salmon are an important food resource for predators and scavenging wildlife, a source of ‘marine-derived’ nutrients and energy for river and riparian ecosystems, and a coveted viewing experience for visitors to the park who observe the spawning and migrating fish from a footbridge that spans the river.
+Although pink salmon have always been abundant in the Indian River, their numbers have increased rapidly in the last thirty years.
+The Alaska Department of Fish and Game (ADFG) peak escapement surveys (numbers of fish that have ‘escaped’ the fishery and successfully returned to spawn in the river) demonstrate that, since 1980, pink salmon abundance has increased from several thousand to regularly exceeding 100,000 fish annually (Stopha 2015).
+What’s more, several locals have anecdotally noted the presence of pink salmon spawning, which used to be limited to August and September, now regularly spans July through October.